GarciaGonzalo/Food-Store-Patrick/README.md

 # Food-Store-Patrick
 Food-Store-Patrick is a Vanilla Javascript, SCSS, Webpack and Babel project, which I built for challenging myself with making a Single Page Aplication on pure JS.
 It mocks a food store where the user can see through each product, filter by name or category, and add each of them to the cart.
+In this project I tried to gain comprehension and knowledge about what goes under the hood when we use frameworks or libraries such as React, vue or Angular, and what can be done with pure Javascript when trying to optimize our applications, having to go myself into generating renders, DOM manipulation with Javascript or state management.

 # How to run the project locally
 Clone the repository, install NPM and run npm start (for development mode) or npm production (for production mode).